Pound and Euro Turn Tail Against Dollar on Latest Iran War Escalation

 Free • No obligation • Takes 2 minutes

-The Strait of Hormuz remains largely closed to traffic, but some ships have been allowed through by Iran, confirming the country will choose which traffic to allow through.
+The Strait remains largely closed to traffic, but some ships have been allowed through by Iran, confirming the country will choose which traffic to allow through.
 We could see more deals struck by Iran with countries deemed friendly, allowing seaborne cargo to pass through the Strait.